Thinkful-Ed/full-stack-template/README.md

     * Starts a server running at http://localhost:8080
     * Automatically rebuilds when any of your files change

+## Proxying

+In development, the full stack template works by proxying requests from port 8080 to the server or the client.
+Any requests to routes which start with `/api/`, (for example, `/api/foo`, or `/api/foo/bar`) will be sent to the server.
+All other requests, will serve the client.

+*tl;dr* Make sure your API endpoints start with `/api`.

 ## Installing dependencies

 Client-side dependencies should be installed into the `client` directory: